Three Wide Awakes in 1860

 “A Democratic Barbecue” from Frank Leslie’s Illustrated, Oct.
 1884.
 Free barbecues, like this Tammany Hall event were common.
 Often “Ladies Auxiliaries” distributed desserts of strawberries and cream.

 New York firefighters on a midnight parade.
-Nighttime parades were popular entertainment.

 “The first Wide Awake Cape: | “Original Muslin Cape worn by E.S.
 Yergason February 25th 1860.”

-Evangelical pastor Elias Beadle (center) with members of a class for young men at the Pearl Street Church, 1858.
+Elias Beadle (center) with members of a class for young men at the Pearl Street Church, 1858.
 Photograph from The Connecticut Magazine, Vol. V, No. 8, August 1899.
 Heber stands at left.

 A New London, Connecticut newspaper advertisement for the last pro-Frémont rally of 1856.
-In one of these, Heber was trampled.

 A huge two-page spread in the New York Illustrated News showed the “Grand Torchlight Procession of the Wide Awakes, at Hartford, Conn., on the evening of Thursday, July 27.”
 Sketched by the paper’s own artist, sent to Hartford to record the event.
 The press coverage of the Grand Ball was as effusive as the decorations were extravagant.